State Department Federal Register Notice

 What can employers do with regard to background checks and inquiries in PA?

-Criminal records and arrests: Pennsylvania law prohibits an employer from considering an applicant’s arrest records, juvenile adjudications, expungements and summary offense convictions.
-A Pennsylvania employer may consider conviction information regarding an applicant’s criminal history record in making a hiring decision only to the extent that the applicant’s convictions relate to his or her suitability for employment in the applied-for position.
-Pennsylvania employers are prohibited from rejecting an applicant because of an arrest without a conviction.
+Criminal records and arrests: Pennsylvania law prohibits an employer from considering an candidate’s arrest records, juvenile adjudications, expungements and summary offense convictions.
+A Pennsylvania employer may consider conviction information regarding an candidate’s criminal history record in making a hiring decision only to the extent that the candidate’s convictions relate to his or her suitability for employment in the applied-for position.
+Pennsylvania employers are prohibited from rejecting an candidate because of an arrest without a conviction.
 In addition, the City of Philadelphia has requirements that go beyond state law regarding criminal background checks and should be referenced when applicable.

 Medical history: Pennsylvania employers may not use tests that tend to screen out individuals with a handicap or disability unless the tests can be shown as job-related.